Mrt134/Experimental/1.0luminadocumentation/lumina.rst

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
-For example, on a TrueOS system, icons will appear for Life Preserver, Mount Tray, and SysAdm™.
+For example, on a TrueOS® system, icons will appear for Life Preserver, Mount Tray, and SysAdm™.
 Refer to :ref:`Interface` for instructions on modifying which applications appear in the system tray.
 Click or right-click an icon to interact with an application directly.
 The